-- Energy efficient homes
+- Energy-efficient homes

-Habitat Macedonia will provide 50 low-income families with small loans for minor repairs, such as window or door replacements that will maximize energy efficiency of their homes.
+Habitat Macedonia provides low-income families with small loans for minor repairs, such as window or door replacements that will maximize energy efficiency of their homes.
 Even these small repairs can contribute towards better living conditions of these families.
 ‘Green’, atmosphere-friendly homes will lower the heating costs of the families and decrease energy loss significantly which will show especially on the health of the family members during the winter.

 Meet a Habitat family